intel/terraform-intel-aws-postgresql/examples/intel-optimized-postgreql-server-new-vpc/README.md

 © Copyright 2022, Intel Corporation

-## AWS RDS PostgreSQL module - Expanded Parameters Example
+## AWS RDS PostgreSQL module - New VPC Example

-This example creates an Intel optimized Amazon RDS PostgreSQL Server database instance and optimizes the database parameters.
+This example creates an Intel optimized Amazon RDS PostgreSQL Server database instance and creates a new VPC.
 The instance is created on an Intel Icelake instance M6i.xlarge by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.